dragonfax/cast-localvideo/README.md

 2. Chrome Browser version 32 or later
 3. Cast extension in Chrome Store
 4. NodeJS v0.10+
-5. FFMpeg installed and reachable in PATH ([Windows guide](http://www.wikihow.com/Install-FFmpeg-on-Windows))
+5. FFMpeg installed and reachable in PATH (use brew)
 6. A fast enough home interconnection network

 How to install & use
 ====================

-* 	On a terminal, do the following:
+* 	In Terminal, do the following:

 ```
+$ brew install ffmpeg
+$ brew install node # must 0.10 at least

-$ git clone git@github.com:mustafaakin/cast-localvideo.git
+$ git clone git@github.com:dragonfax/cast-localvideo.git
 $ cd cast-localvideo
 $ npm install
 $ node app
 ```

 * On your Chrome, go to address [http://localhost:8000](http://localhost:8000).
 You will see your folders (just change the folder to `/` on Linux & Mac.
 There is no root concept in Windows as it is in Unix, if you wish to use another drive, just use `D:`